sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/syntax/syntax_plugins.rst

     ListAutoloadDirs

 Returns a LF (0x0A, \\n) separated list of the currently set autoload directories.
-The (multiline) string can be displayed with "Text" directly.
+The multiline string can be displayed with "Text" or "Subtitle" directly.
-Displaying it with (Windows) Subtitle is a bit tricky: add lsp=0 (multiline) parameter and replace the control characters with visible "\\n", in order the string contains a real backslash followed by 'n' character.

 AutoloadPlugins
 ~~~~~~~~~~~~~~~